MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Open the Azure portal home in a new tab of your browser, select **All resources**.
 In **Filter for any field...** box, enter resource group name where the secondary cluster is deployed, for example, *wls-cluster-eastus-ejb120623*.
 1. Select **Type equals all** to open **Type** filter.
 Enter *Virtual machine* for **Value**, you should see one entry matched.
 Select it for **Value**.
 Select **Apply**.
 You should see 4 VMs listed, including *adminVM*, *mspVM1*, *mspVM2*, and *mspVM3*.
 1. Select to open each of VMs.
 Select **Stop** and confirm for each VM.
 1. Select notifications icon from right-top of the Azure portal to open **Notifications** pane.
 1. Monitor event **Stopping virtual machine** for each VM until it becomes **Successfully stopped virtual machine**.
 Keep the page open and you use it for failover test later.

-Now switch to the browser tab where you monitor endpoints' status of the Traffic Manager, refresh the page until you see endpoint *myFailoverEndpoint* is *Degraded* and endpoint *myPrimaryEndpoint* is *Online*.
+Now, switch to the browser tab where you monitor the endpoints' status of the Traffic Manager.
+Refresh the page until you see that the endpoint `myFailoverEndpoint` is *Degraded* and the endpoint `myPrimaryEndpoint` is *Online*.

 > [!NOTE]
 > A production-ready HA/DR solution would probably want to achieve a lower RTO by leaving the VMs running but only stopping the WLS software running on the VMs.
 Then, in the event of failover, the VMs would already be running and the WLS software would take less time to start.
 This article chose to stop the VMs because the software deployed by [Oracle WebLogic Server Cluster on Azure VMs](https://aka.ms/wls-vm-cluster) automatically starts the WLS software when the VMs start.